Office 365 Clutter Reminder

 September 17, 2018

-On Tuesday September 18th between 10PM and approximately midnight, University Systems and Security will be conducting necessary maintenance of our network
+On Tuesday September 18th between 10PM and approximately midnight, University Systems and Networking will be conducting necessary maintenance of our network

 equipment.
 For the duration of this upgrade, both New Jersey campuses will experience a complete outage of both the FDU-Wireless and the FDU-Secure wireless networks.